Alerts

 Step 3: Submit your application online

-• Send your completed application form and all required application items to Planning by submitting through our Contact Us button.
+• Send your completed application form and all required application items to Planning Services

 • You will be sent instructions on how to pay the fee over the phone.